Isomkevin/ChainRivals-CLI/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [conduct@chainrivals.xyz](mailto:conduct@chainrivals.xyz).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [code-conduct@chainrivals.xyz](mailto:code-conduct@chainrivals.xyz).

 ## 🎯 **How Can I Contribute?**